 The shift to state government employment (with the opening of the prison) from mining and its related industries mirrors the general national trend of a transitioning service economy.
 Services and administrative functions now dominate the manufacturing sector of the economy.
-Specifically, the Town has witnessed an expansion in medical and health services, educational services and employment related to operations at Wallens Ridge State Prison (420+ employees).
-Wise County Public Schools remains the largest educational employer and has recently finished construction of a new facility, Union High School, which has replaced the former Powell Valley High School which served Big Stone Gap area residents.
-This new facility is the result of a county wide high school consolidation plan, and now serves the residents of Big Stone Gap, and the residents formerly served by the the now defunct Appalachia High School in the neighboring town of Appalachia.
+Specifically, the Town has witnessed an expansion in medical and health services, educational services and employment related to operations at Wallens Ridge State Penitentiary (420+ employees).
+Wise County Public Schools remains the largest educational employer and with more than 150 acres of undeveloped land, it is poised for future expansion.